3lJonas/3ljonas/README.md

 <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="300" align="right">

-- Build efficient and scalable backend and frontend solutions.
+- 🏗️ Build efficient and scalable **full-stack applications** with Angular, React Native, and Spring Boot
+- 🔌 Design and implement **RESTful APIs** with best practices
-- Work with RESTful APIs and implement design patterns (OOP, MVC).
+- 🗄️ Work with **distributed databases**, replication, and NoSQL (MongoDB)
-- Analyze datasets and generate dashboards using Excel and Power BI.
+- 🐳 Create and manage **Docker containers and images** for deployment
+- 🧪 Develop **automated system tests** using Selenium and Python
+- 📊 Perform **ETL processes** and create interactive **dashboards in Power BI**
+- 🔄 Implement **CI/CD pipelines** for continuous integration and deployment
-- Collaborate with teams to deliver high-quality software products.
+- 👥 Collaborate with teams to deliver high-quality software products
-- Continuously learn and apply new technologies and best practices.
+- 📚 Continuously learn and apply new technologies and best practices

 ---